 Paul wrote, “But to teach, I am not permitting a woman, nor to dominate a man, but to be in quietness.”

 This may provide the rationale for Paul’s reminder that “Adam first was formed, then Eve.”

-Josephus (37–95 AD) wrote, “The Samaritans were the beginners of the disturbance, on account of that murder they had committed…Cumanus had given occasion to what had happened, by his unwillingness to punish the original authors (authentein) of that murder.”
+Josephus (37–95 AD) also employed a term related to the verb when he wrote, “The Samaritans were the beginners of the disturbance, on account of that murder they had committed…Cumanus had given occasion to what had happened, by his unwillingness to punish the original authors of that murder (authentas).”